spinnaker/spinnaker.io/content/en/docs/setup/install/providers/kubernetes-v2/aws-eks.md

 ---
-title:  "Set up the Kubernetes provider for Amazon EKS"
+title: 'Set up the Kubernetes provider for Amazon EKS'
-linkTitle: "EKS"
+linkTitle: 'EKS'
 description: >
   Set up Spinnaker on AWS EKS using the Kubernetes-V2 provider
 ---

 > Before you proceed further with this setup, we strongly recommend that you familiarize yourself with [Amazon EKS concepts](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).
-Also, visit the [AWS global infrastructure region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for the most up-to-date information on Amazon EKS regional availability.
+> Also, visit the [AWS global infrastructure region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for the most up-to-date information on Amazon EKS regional availability.

 These instructions assume that you have AWS CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) on an Ubuntu machine running on AWS EC2.